MicrosoftDocs/memdocs/sccm/mdm/deploy-use/enroll-devices-with-device-enrollment-manager.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 Organizations can use Intune to manage large numbers of mobile devices with a single user account.
-The *device enrollment manager* (DEM) account is a special user account that can enroll up to 1,000 devices.
+The *device enrollment manager* (DEM) account is a special user account used to enroll devices.
 You add existing users to the DEM account to give them the special DEM capabilities.
 Each enrolled device uses a single license.
 We recommend that you use devices enrolled through this account as shared devices with no user affinity, rather than personal, dedicated devices.

 ## Enroll corporate-owned devices with the device enrollment manager
  You can assign a store manager or supervisor, for example, a device enrollment manager user account to allow her to do the following: